-What is Knowledge Graph?
+What Is Knowledge Graph?

 Today’s technology generates immense amounts of data, even the generation don’t care about the size of data they generate.
 That information needs to be parsed and categorized in order to provide actionable insights, and one of the smartest ways to do so is to map the information using a knowledge graph.